GlastonburyC/DenseNet-Keras-implementation/README.md

 # Minimal Parameter Network.

-What's the best error we can achieve using &lt; 500k parameters?
+What's the best error I can achieve on CIFAR10 using as few parameters as possible?

+Currently - First test.
+41k parameters (less parameters than training images!)

+Validation accuracy > 75%.

 ```